Jaishankar-Wang Yi to meet on sidelines of SCO at 5.30 pm tomorrow

 It is the PLA that has been blatantly violating agreements and carrying out aggressive manoeuvres while engagement at the military, diplomatic level is in progress.

-However despite grave provocation, the Indian troops exercised great restraint and behaved in a mature and responsible manner.
+However, despite grave provocation, the Indian troops exercised great restraint and behaved in a mature and responsible manner.

 The Indian Army is committed to maintaining peace and tranquility.
 However, India is also determined to protect national integrity and sovereignty at all costs.